 Critics of book building point out that investment banks make disproportionately large allocations in highly underpriced issues to their favored clients and the market is rigged against the average investor.
 This practice, termed spinning, has been widely documented in the U.S (e.g. Liu and Ritter, 2010).
-To examine this issue, we estimate an ordered Logit model (Regression 4) in which the dependent variable is an ordinal variable whose value is set at 0 if underpricing (U) is $\leq 0, 1$ if 0 < U < 20%, 2 if 20 < U < 40%, and 3 if U > 40%.
+To examine this issue, we estimate an ordered Logit model (Regression 4) in which the dependent variable is an ordinal variable whose value is set at 0 if underpricing (U) is ≤ 0 , 1 if 0 < U < 20%, 2 if 20 < U < 40%, and 3 if U > 40%.
 The independent variables are percent of shares allotted to anchor investors, update, natural log of IPO proceeds and lead manager reputation.
-Table II shows that anchor investors are less likely to be allotted more shares in highly underpriced issues and that update is more likely to be correlated with the level of underpriced and overpriced issues with allocations evenly spread over issues with different degrees of under and overpricing suggesting that spinning is not prevalent in our setting.
+Table II shows that anchor investors are less likely to be allotted more shares in highly underpriced issues and that update is more likely to be correlated with the level of underpricing.
+We also find that reputed anchor investors are given allotments in an equal number of underpriced and overpriced issues with allocations evenly spread over issues with different degrees of under and overpricing suggesting that spinning is not prevalent in our setting.